Tribute To Flex

 Throughout their illustrious yet short-lived career, the Jammers drew on many literary influences while creating their own unique art form.
 The "Possession" series of songs featured such literary masterworks as LeFanu's Green Tea and the Bible (most notably Isaiah Chapter 47 and the very fitting Book of Revelation, particularly the bit about the vials and the seat of the beast).
 This was continued in J.J.'s later work with Sudden Urgence where Emily Dickinson's timeless classic "A Bird Came Down the Walk" was transformed into a Death-Metal anthem.
 Like Sting of the Police, the Jammers deftly combined literature with music to great effect.

-The Jammers are sorely missed, but their music lives on in the hearts and minds of those who have had the indescribable pleasure of experiencing it.
+The Jammers are sorely missed, but their music lives on in the hearts and minds of those who have experienced it.

 By Jefferson Jackson "J.J."
 Jammer